Developer(s) – Namco

 Lifespan – 10/10

 I would estimate that it would take even inexperienced payers a maximum of 3 hours to unlock every character, and complete the arcade mode with every character.
-But after that, it simply becomes a game that can be picked up and played at player’s leisure, without the worry of making conformist progress.
+But after that, it simply becomes a game that can be picked up and played at the player’s leisure, without the worry of making conformist progress.

 Storyline – 5/10

 The story of Tekken 3 revolves around a young fighter called Jin, who enters the third King of Iron Fist Tournament announced by his mentor Heihachi, in order to take revenge on the creature Ogre, who had presumably killed his mother.
 Although the basic premise is easy enough to understand, and each character has their own unique ending, apart from this, the game’s story is not elaborated on any further than that.
 People don’t generally play fighting games for their story, but the fact of the matter is that the story is present, but there isn’t very much depth to it.
-But still, it makes a lot more sense than the story of Injustice: Gods Among Us, and its much easier to follow.
+But still, it makes a lot more sense than the story of Injustice: Gods Among Us, and it’s much easier to follow.

 Originality – 7.5/10

-Of course, with the inclusion of the Tekken Force mode, Tekken 3 stands out among more or less every other fighting game of its time, and the developer’s expression of desire to branch out from an artistic point of view is more than apparent, as when I first played this game back in the day, whilst I knew I was playing an instalment of Tekken, I was quick to notice the amount of change that was implemented.
+Of course, with the inclusion of the Tekken Force mode, Tekken 3 stands out among more or less every other fighting game of its time, and the developer’s expression of a desire to branch out from an artistic point of view is more than apparent, as when I first played this game back in the day, whilst I knew I was playing an installment of Tekken, I was quick to notice the amount of change that was implemented.